CMASCenter/pcluster-cmaq/README.md

 ```

-### Use the configuration file from the github repo that was cloned to your local machine
+### Use a configuration file from the github repo that was cloned to your local machine
-Use this command to start the Parallel Cluster it is created using the following command:
-Note, you will need to modify the SugnetId, as this is specific to your account.

 ```
 cd pcluster-cmaq